Indigenous Education Strategy - Issue 19

 Communities Empowered in School Decisions

-As part of the Northern Territory Government’s commitment to drive local decision making, the Department of Education is working to support families in remote Aboriginal communities to have a bigger say in the education and training of their children.
+As part of the Northern Territory Government’s commitment to drive local decision making, the department is working to support families in remote Aboriginal communities to have a bigger say in the education and training of their children.

 The two key projects driving this change are: